Personal Injury Lawyer Atlanta, Georgia

 • Any necessary travel expenses related to treatment of your injury, ranging from an ambulance ride to mileage to and from follow-up appointments.

-• Your income loss replacement benefit, which will be two-thirds of your average weekly wage (with a cap of $575 per week) to cover your period of temporary disability.
+• Your income loss replacement benefit, which will be two-thirds of your average weekly wage (with a cap of $800 per week) to cover your period of temporary disability.

 • Permanent Partial Disability (PPD) – an additional sum of money if the authorized treating physician issues a disability rating in compliance with the American Medical Association Guidelines

-The law firm of Gary Martin Hays & Associates has handled all types of claims on behalf of injured workers, so we know how construction accidents or work-related back injuries can turn your life upside-down.
+The right lawyer is the one with experience and dedication.
+At Gary Martin Hays & Associates, we’ve handled all types of claims on behalf of injured workers.
 We can help you file your workers' compensation claim in a manner that puts the facts and the law squarely on your side.
-In our years of experience, we have become familiar with the tactics employers and their insurance companies will use to deny claims submitted by injured workers.
-Reasons for rejecting claims include:

 • Insurance company disputes whether the injury was really work-related.